 - Strain the mixture through a sieve/ cheese cloth.
 With a spoon, compress the herbs etc. to squeeze out any remaining oil the herbs have absorbed.
 Keep the oil, and discard the herbs etc.

 - Use this oil on your skin, in your soaps or during bath time as you would use essential oils.
-Store in a glass bottle away from direct sunlight for up to a year.
+Store in a glass bottle away from direct sunlight for up to 6 months.

 TIP: If you want an even stronger infusion.
 Repeat method two.
 In other words, after straining the first batch, add another fresh batch of herbs to the oil and let it infuse for another week.
 I wouldn’t recommend this for the heat method, because further heating may damage the nutrients.